 Before introducing lateral flow testing in the workplace, an employer will need to establish procedures for any employees who test positive.
-Anyone who has a positive result from a Covid test is legally required to self-isolate, along with members of their household.
+Anyone who has a positive result from a Covid test should follow the current Government guidance.

 Employers will need to ensure their procedures following a positive test, including pay arrangements, are clearly communicated to staff.

 Confidentiality and data handling

 Holding employees’ results from lateral flow testing raises questions about confidentiality and data protection.
 You should review your current processes and carry out a data protection impact assessment ahead of introducing testing.